zeixcom/ui-element/docs-src/pages/data-flow.md

 ### Full Example

-Here’s how everything comes together:
+Here's how everything comes together:

 * Each `SpinButton` **tracks its own count**.
 * The `ProductCatalog` **sums all counts and passes the total to `BadgeButton`**.